allanNAIT/allanNAIT.github.io/dmit1530/module1/06-github/index.md

 * Resulting web page:<br>
 ![git-03.jpg](files/git-03.jpg)

+## Netlify
+Students can easily push to a server from GitHub using [Netlify (free signup)](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/){:target="_blank"}.
+This is optional, but encouraged if you want to see your web site live.

 ## Summary
 You will be using GitHub for submitting assignments in this course.
 The assignments will be set up using GitHub Classroom; the assignment details for each submission will be give in the assignment specifications.